antononcube/Raku-LLM-Functions/README-work.md

 - Has the option "llm-evaluator" that takes evaluators, configurations, or string shorthands as values
 - Returns anonymous functions (that access LLMs via evaluators/configurations.)
 - Gives result functions that can be applied to different types of arguments depending on the first argument
+- Can take a (sub-)parser argument for post-processing of LLM results
 - Takes as a first argument a prompt that can be a:
     - String
     - Function with positional arguments